 Amphipods have no carapace or eyestalks.
 The thorax has 14 uniramous legs and the abdomen has biramous pleopods, used for swimming or in some kinds for hopping.

-These are small crustaceans with paddle-like legs.
-Cladocera or water fleas are the most common, distinguished by a folded carapace that typically encloses the trunk but not head.
-Most are freshwater, with no larval stage and only small seasonal males, and generally have large branched second antennae used for swimming.
+Branchiopoda are smaller crustaceans with paddle-like legs.
+The most common are cladocerans or water fleas, which have a folded carapace that typically encloses the trunk but not head.
+This also serves as a chamber for the eggs or young.
+Most live in freshwater, with no larval stage and only small seasonal males.

 After Moina in Macpherson’s Ossian poems

-Moina have first antennae longer than their eye and attached below it by movable joints, without a beak or enlarged second antennae.
+Moinids have first antennae longer than their eye and attached below it by movable joints.
+The head is rounded, with no beak.
 They are most common in small pools.